SoCloz/SoclozEventQueueBundle/README.md

 app/console socloz:event_queue:worker [stop_after]
 ```

-If used, `stop_after` enables to worker to stop after a certain number of seconds (warning : the test is done *after* a job has been received).
+If used, `stop_after` enables to worker to stop after a certain number of seconds (warning : the test is done *after* a job has been executed).

 Serializers
 -----------